jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Scales can be described by a formula that specifies the whole tones (T) and semitones (S) between scale degrees.
 For example, the **major scale** formula can be written like this: **TTSTTTS**.

 Scales can also be described by the intervals of their scale degrees.
 For example, the major scale, with all major and perfect intervals, can be written like this: **1-2-3-4-5-6-7**.

+The following table shows the **major scale** as both the T/S intervals between scale degrees and the interval of scale degrees.

 <div class="table-wrapper" markdown="block">